eme64/blog/_posts/2024-06-24-Auto-Vectorization-and-Store-to-Load-Forwarding.md

 date: 2024-06-24
 ---

-I habe been working a lot on Hotspot JVM C2's autovectorization, and intend to continue with that.
+I have been working a lot on Hotspot JVM C2's auto vectorization, and intend to continue with that.
 You can read more in my previous blog posts.

 Today, I want to spend some time explaining a particular CPU-optimization (store-to-load-forwarding),